arif03vernando/healthcare-mental-health-dashboard/README.md

 ## 📷 Dashboard Preview
 ![Dashboard Preview](Screenshot 2026-05-25 at 10.23.19 PM.jpg)
-*(Note: Ensure your image file name matches the one uploaded to this repository)*

 ## 💡 Key Recommendations
 1. **Load Balancing:** Redesign shift allocations to mitigate the impact of heavy workloads on Critical Care Nurses and Administrators who show the lowest satisfaction scores.